If anyone knows how to IMPERFECTLY follow a meal plan, it would be me. Hashtag Real Life.

 I’ve been following the Clean Simple Eats meal plans for almost a year now.
 In January, I was very diligent and enjoyed the newness of it and learning how to cook fun recipes.
 It also took that annoying “what should we eat for dinner tonight?” question out of my life (hallelujah!).

 The spring and summer meal plans I followed a bit more loosely.
 Sometimes unexpected life events came up and prevented me from staying on track.
 But overall, I still enjoyed what I gained from following the plans as a guide for healthier eating.
-(Get $15 off any meal plan when you click this link – discount applied at checkout.)
+(Get 10% off your entire CSE order when you click this link – discount applied at checkout.)

 And that’s what I want you to take away from this post.